 I'm sorry, I still don't get PCA.
 Get you draw it for me?
-Ok, first some basics about matrix multiplication.
+Ok, first some basics.

-Notice how point B is a reflection of Point A on the origin (0,0)?
-The question is now; how can we calculate the control of Point A on the origin (0,0)?
+Principal Components Analysis (PCA) Notice how point B is a reflection of Point A on the origin (0,0)?
+The question is now: how can we calculate